Shopify/quilt/packages/polyfills/README.md

 ## Module Bundler Configuration

 This module also provides a way to configure your bundler to remap polyfill imports based on the environment being built for.
 For example, if you are building for node, you can have your bundler remap `@shopify/polyfills/fetch` to `@shopify/polyfills/fetch.node`.
-This allows you to maintain only one list of polyfills in your app codebase.
+This allows you to maintain only one list of polyfills in your app codebase. **Sewing-kit** will perform this translation for you automatically.

 For this example usage, we will use webpack.